stickies-v/bitcoin-devwiki/Developer-Notes-for-Qt-Code.md

 }
 ```

-2. Some substrings are unknown at the compile time or are not intended to be translated, e.g., error messages, command line options, default file names etc.
+#### Substrings

-In such cases it is recommended:
+Some substrings are unknown at compile-time or are not intended to be translated, e.g., error messages, command line options, default file names, etc. In such cases, it is recommended to:
-- to avoid unwanted translation, and
+- avoid unwanted translation
-- do not break the whole string into fragments those are translated separately
+- not break up the whole string into fragments that are translated separately

 To achieve both goals, use numbered place markers with the [`QString::arg`](https://doc.qt.io/qt-5.12/qstring.html#arg) function: